Care and Maintenance of Interior/Exterior

 - Allow the grill to cool enough to add another coating of oil.

 - Repeat this process two more times.
-You will clearly see that hard, shiny, polymer coating.
+You will clearly see that hard, shiny, protective coating.